DelaporteRobin/POST/README.md

 - Start to implement the tcss theme

+you pick the date you contacted a studio you can set an alert to contact them again

 - Add more details about the studio :
 	- type of studio : commercials, animations, series